Kaytii210/Pwnable/README.md

 <summary><h1>🔗 Pwninit</h1></summary>
 <p>

-[Pwninit](https://github.com/io12/pwninit) is a tool for automating the setup of a pwning environment.
+[Pwninit](https://github.com/io12/pwninit) is a tool for patching binary with provided libc and loader.

 ---
 Commands: